running linux at home

 - install VMWare and run it under that.
 Free, works great. www.vmware.com .
 There are a variety of other free virtualizers you could consider (virtual PC from Microsoft, virtualbox from Oracle, parallels on Macs, libvirt virtualization library supporting qemu and kvm on linux).

 - boot from a "live CD" - here's a list of various self-contained bootable linux CDs.
 They typically convert memory into a RAM-disk, populate it with foundation files for the operating system, and proceed to boot linux.
 They do not molest your hard disk.
 But they are not storage-persistent.
 The best known is probably knoppix.
 FYI.
-There is a live CD version of Fedora 30.
-Follow links "Workstation," then "x86_64," "iso" and download file "Fedora-Workstation-netinst-x86_64-30-1.2.iso".
+There are live CDs for various versions of Fedora.
+Follow links "Workstation," then "x86_64," "iso" and download file e.g. "Fedora-Workstation-Live-x86_64-34-1.2.iso ".
 Burn it to a CD.
 It will be bootable on a PC, without affecting the PC's "native" operating system (i.e., whatever is internal on its hard drive).
+From it, installation to the hard drive is an option.

 - boot Fedora from a USB drive.